 The Millennial exodus is very real.
-David Kinnaman with the Barna Group says that “Christianity has an image problem among American youth.”
+Regarding Millennials leaving church, David Kinnaman with the Barna Group says that “Christianity has an image problem among American youth.”

 In his ominously titled book The End of White Christian America, Robert P. Jones (CEO, Public Religion Research Institute) chronicles the demise of the white American church.

 Among the symptoms that have led to this terminal diagnosis, Jones identifies a “major force of change in the religious landscape: young adults’ rejection of organized religion.
 Young adults are three times as likely as seniors to claim no religious affiliation.”

 These aren’t just un-churched youths, which would be bad enough.
 Young people—even those raised by Christian parents, who’ve grown up in the church, walked the aisle, given their lives to Jesus, gone on mission trips and graduated from Christian colleges—are leaving the American church in droves.